BraghinAndrea/GSoC2025-project-log/reports.md

 # August 26
 Working on the error unexpected command section_discrete. still trying to figure out how to standarize the element recognition.
 # August 27
 submitted the PR and wating for mentor review.
+Reading documentation for understanding what to do next and make sure what I did is correct.